 When Guidelines Should Be Descriptive or Prescriptive

 The goal.
-Is there a need to sensitize and establish a particular mindset and process first, and is there some time as well, or is it desirable to quickly enforce certain rules, even when the results are already solid?
+Is there a need to sensitize and establish a particular mindset and process first, and is there sufficient time as well, or is it desirable to quickly enforce certain rules, even when the results are already solid?
 Establishing a mindset suggests to go for recommendations first, enforcing something to come up with clear requirements.

 The situation.
 Is everybody doing well, or is the situation rather bad?
 If it’s going well, then an approach based on strict rules might be best in order to create support for everything that’s already been achieved, and the guidelines might only mean written testament of formerly unwritten laws.
-If the situation’s bad, then recommendations, descriptive guidelines will work best to push into the right direction.
+If the situation’s bad, then recommendations, descriptive guidelines may work best to push into the right direction.

 The priority.
 Low priority issues don’t need to be treated with strict rules right from the bat; they can allow for some flexibility.
 Only critical issues may get all the attention.
 Coding guidelines that require lowercase letters for hex color values but leave it open to use valid CSS exhibit an “interesting” sense for what’s important.